This is such an EASY and delicious homemade salsa recipe! All you have to do is throw all the ingredients into your blender, and blend!

-- You can seed the jalapeños if you want it less spicy, or leave the seeds in for a spicy kick.
+- You can seed the jalapeño peppers if you want it less spicy, or leave the seeds in for a spicy kick.

 - Add 1 tsp of honey for a hint of sweetness.

-If you’re making a pureed salsa and it’s too thin or watery for your liking try adding a cornstarch slurry: for each cup of salsa you want to thicken add 1 tbsp of cornstarch to a seperate bowl.
-Then add and equal amount of water to the separate bowl.
-(If you addes 3 tbsp cornstarch then add 3 tbsp water) stir until it forms a paste.
-Put your salsa in a saucepan.
-Once it is simmering add the cornstarch slurry to the salsa and stir.
-(This will not work if the salsa is cold)
+For each cup of salsa you want to thicken add 1 tbsp of cornstarch to a separate bowl.
+Then add and equal amount of water to the separate bowl (ex. if you use 3 tbsp cornstarch then add 3 tbsp water).
+Stir until it forms a paste.

 - The salsa may discolor a bit.
 To help prevent this add a bit of lemon or lime juice to the salsa.